 - Internal memorandums

-- The Web Style Guide provides guidelines and a variety of resources for Penn State Web sites.
-A U.Ed. number is no longer required for Web sites, due to their dynamic nature, but they must adhere to Policy AD54: Web Page Design and Image and AD61: University Communications through Advertising, Publications and Media Relations.
+- A U.Ed. number is not required for websites, due to their dynamic nature, but they must adhere to Policy AD54: Web Page Design and Image and AD61: University Marketing and Communications.
 Contact the U.Ed. rep if you have questions about any policies.

-- Required elements for Web sites include the Penn State mark in the upper-left corner, linked to the Penn State home page; a standardized search element; site directories; contact information for Web site manager/editor; and link to Penn State's privacy and legal statements.
-More detailed information available in the Web Style Guide.
+- Required elements for websites include the Penn State mark in the footer of very webpage, linking to psu.edu; a standardized search element; site directories; and contact information for website manager/editor.
+More detailed information available in Policy AD54.

 - Please alert the U.Ed. rep by phone (814-863-2104) or e-mail firstname.lastname@example.org early on when you are in the planning stages of the document, so it can be planned in the schedule accordingly.
 Please allow 2-3 days for review of any publications greater than five pages.
 Significantly longer publications, such as newsletters, may require a week.

-- Submit publications in page proof format, via e-mail as PDF attachment or via campus mail.
+- Submit publications in page proof format via e-mail as a PDF.
 For publications with significant text (i.e., newsletters), it may be helpful to have the U.Ed. representative review the text separately before the piece is designed, in order to minimize editorial changes that may affect the layout.
-In most cases, the U.Ed. representative will also need to review the page proofs before assigning a number, so please incorporate the review process into your time line.
+In most cases, the U.Ed. representative will also need to review the page proofs before assigning a number, so please incorporate the review process into your timeline.

-- Make sure the U.Ed.
-Number is added to the document along with the appropriate University statements and any other editorial revisions.
+- The U.Ed. rep will return the edited proof to you via email, with U.Ed. number indicated.
+That number must be added to your publication along with the appropriate University statements and any other editorial revisions.

-- As the institutional identifier, it should be clearly displayed in the primary visual field.
+- The college mark should be clearly displayed in the primary visual field.